Going After Cacciato: Plot and themes

-Paul Berlin, the main character, is a frustrated soldier.
-During one night while on watch duty, Paul Berlin thinks about the past and events that lead him to daydream about going to Paris.
-The courage it takes to chase one's dreams is a recurring theme, which is often expressed through Paul Berlin's reveries.
+The protagonist, Paul Berlin, is a frustrated American soldier.
+While on watch duty one night, Berlin thinks about the past and daydreams about going to Paris.
+He remembers Cacciato's desertion and imagines a journey in which Cacciato made it successfully to Paris, pursued by Berlin and the squad the entire way.
+The courage it takes to chase one's dreams is a recurring theme which is often expressed through Paul Berlin's reveries.